Mutual funds vs real estate: Which is best investment option

 Management of mutual funds is very easy; Once you have made an investment for a particular time period, you only have to check it once.
 Moreover, mutual fund investing is now completely paperless, making it extremely convenient.
 There are several steps to managing your real estate investment after you have bought it.

 However, Sebi registered tax and investment expert Jitendra Solanki said real estate investment in commercial property can help an investor diversify a portfolio, provided the rental income is invested in mutual funds in SIP mode.

 After deducting annual maintenance and various municipal tax payments, the average annual rent on residential property will fall by around 2.50 percent, while it will be around 8 percent if it is a commercial property.

 So, if an investor invests Rs 30 lakh in a mutual fund, after 15 years it will become around 1.65 crores at the rate of 12 percent per annum.
-Similarly, 8% annual profit (irrespective of residential or commercial property) on ₹30 lakh in immovable property would be around ₹95 lakh.
+Similarly, an 8% annual profit (irrespective of residential or commercial property) on ₹30 lakh in immovable property would be around ₹95 lakh.